Plan an Epic Spring Break Vacation with Friends to Puerto Rico

 Also called “Lighthouse Beach,” popular Domes Beach earned its name from the decommissioned domed nuclear plant located near the shoreline.
 Experienced surfers flock here, especially during the winter months when the waves are stronger.
 Each January, it plays host to the international Legend Surf Classic competition.
 With no lifeguards stationed, Domes isn’t a swimming beach.
 However, it’s perfect for relaxing and watching the surfing action.
 The sunsets here are phenomenal, too.
 Sometimes food kiosks will set up shop by the roadside.
 If your spring break falls before mid-March, you might spy the occasional humpback whale.

-There’s a good selection of places to grab a bite and enjoy drinks.
+It’s important to fuel up and refresh during your spring break in Puerto Rico, and Rincón offers a good selection of places to grab a bite and enjoy drinks.
 Toast to an amazing sunset on the deck at Tamboo Tavern, a beachfront favorite.
 Located at Casa Verde Guest House, Big Kahuna Burger Bar & Grill serves up tasty (and wallet-friendly) burgers and sandwiches, as well as perfect cocktails.
 Savor authentic empanadillas (small meat-filled pastries), fish tacos and more at La Barca Snack Bar.

 Where to stay in Rincón